Injection Molding

 Design validation through CAE

-By using structural analysis, we achieve designs that meet the required properties with lighter weight.
-Additionally, fluid analysis helps eliminate molding issues after mold production, leading to enhanced quality, cost reduction, and shortened lead times.
+By using structural analysis, we develop lighter designs that meet the required performance standards.
+In addition, flow analysis helps prevent molding issues after mold production, contributing to improved quality, cost reduction, and shorter lead times.